RateCity.com.au

 Can temporary residents get a personal loan?

-Many of these sorts of unforeseen outgoings not only affect Australian residents, but also non-residents and visa holders.
+These unforeseen outgoings not only affect Australian residents, but also non-residents and visa holders.
 So, you might be wondering whether those living in Australia on a visa are eligible for personal loans.

 Why is it more difficult for a temporary resident to get a personal loan?

 Even if your loan term ends well before your visa’s expiry date, there is still a potential risk your visa could be cancelled for one reason or another.
 For example, if a temporary resident breaches their visa’s conditions, they could be sent home early.
-As unlikely as this may seem, banks and lenders take all of these scenarios into consideration when determining the level of risk you pose as a potential borrower.
+As unlikely as this may seem, banks and lenders consider all of these scenarios when determining the level of risk you pose as a potential borrower.

 Who is eligible for a temporary resident personal loan?